How to Master French Noun Gender: Common Patterns for Masculine and Feminine Words

 Fun Tools for French Gender Practice

-And of course, we’re all looking for excuses to play games and donate rice.
-Right?
-This website lets you answer questions about different subjects (including French), and with every question you get right, ten grains of rice are donated to people in need.
+- This website lets you answer questions about different subjects (including French), and with every question you get right, ten grains of rice are donated to people in need.
 A lot of the questions are vocabulary questions, including the gender of the noun in the question.

 As you delve into the fun world of the past tense, pronouns and compound tenses, you’ll find the gender of your nouns becoming more and more important.
-There may seem to be no sense to it—and often there isn’t—but it’s something us French speakers must try to conquer, both beginners and fluent speakers alike!
+There may seem to be no sense to it—and often there isn’t—but it’s something we French speakers must try to conquer, both beginners and fluent speakers alike!